6 Formulas and Functions

 1. Open the file.

 2. In cells B9 to B12, perform the calculations using the functions from the table below.
-The functions are in the category Statistical.
+These functions are in the Statistical category.

 • B9: AVERAGE